 |April||High 73°F/ 23°C|

 Iceland is full of wonderful things to do outside, but don’t forget that if it rains heavily and you don’t want to get drenched, there are also plenty of places to explore inside!

 Amount of Daylight in the Spring Months

-In the spring, you will find that there is about 11-20 hours of sunlight depending on what month you visit Iceland.
+In the spring, you will find that there are about 11-20 hours of sunlight depending on what month you visit Iceland.

 - March has 11 hours of daylight with the sun rising around 8am

 - April increases to 14-15 hours of daylight as the sun begins rising at 6am.

 - May you will have the luxury of having a full 18-20 hours of daylight.

 The later you visit Iceland in the spring, the longer amount of daylight you will have and that means you will have more time to explore all Iceland has to offer!

 Most Popular Things to do in Iceland in the Spring